-Sometimes things do not go to plan.
+Sometimes things do not go to plan and it is hard to finance an unexpected bill.
 Sometimes businesses suffer peaks and troughs.
 Sometimes customers do not pay on time.
 Sometimes several bills arrive on the doorstep at once.

 This is what happened to a Sussex based provider of Computer Equipment Services.
 A normally cash rich business, with sales in the region of £500,000 per annum; it found itself struggling when all of its bills arrived at once.